-‘Fifty Shades Freed’: Jamie Dornan Feels Being Romantically Linked To Dakota Johnson Is ‘Amazing’?
+‘Fifty Shades Freed’: Jamie Dornan Feels Being Romantically Linked To Celebrities Is ‘Amazing’

 Jamie Dornan and Dakota Johnson have been surrounded by dating rumors once again, especially with the anticipation of the launch of Fifty Shades Freed next year.
-Despite the actor’s 4-year-marriage with Amelia Warner, many believe that he and his leading lady are definitely more than just friends.
+Despite the actor’s four-year-marriage with Amelia Warner, many believe that he and his leading lady are definitely more than just friends.

-The Fifty Shades Freed co-stars’ undeniable chemistry in Fifty Shades Grey and Fifty Shades Darker made them highly-successful and in-demand actors but also became subjects of dating rumors.
+The Fifty Shades Freed co-stars’ undeniable chemistry in Fifty Shades Grey and Fifty Shades Darker made them highly successful and in-demand actors but also became subjects of dating rumors.
 Although Jamie Dornan and Dakota Johnson have always denied that something romantic is brewing between them, talks about them taking their working relationship to the next level never really stopped.

 The 35-year-old Irish actor and his on-screen lady love recently shared that their real-life friendship always comes in handy when they shoot their intimate scenes.
 Jamie Dornan and Dakota Johnson revealed that the best thing about being good friends while working on this very challenging movie is that they know each other well and that they don’t have any trust issues.